 Original Medicare consists of hospital insurance (Part A) and medical insurance (Part B).
 Medicare Part B will help pay for chiropractic services if your doctor says they’re medically necessary.

-If your chiropractor is Medicare-approved, Part B will pay for 80 percent of your adjustment.
-You will still owe 20 percent coinsurance, and the Part B deductible applies.
+If your chiropractor is Medicare-approved, Part B will pay for 80% of your adjustment.
+You will still owe 20% coinsurance, and the Part B deductible applies.

 Original Medicare does not cover many services people want.
 Private insurance plans called Medicare Advantage (MA) plans can offer coverage for additional chiropractic services.

 MA plans vary by location and carrier, and choosing a plan may seem overwhelming.
 A licensed agent with Medicare Plan Finder can help you find a health insurance plan in your area that fits your needs.